-Note: This post got picked up on hackers news -- a bunch of great conversations were had around the topic.
+Note: This post got picked up on hackers news!

 In September 2019, A16Z described a strategy for identifying new startup opportunities: look at broad horizontal platforms that are near their breaking point.
 Horizontal platforms usually succeed in providing simple interactions that support a variety of verticals, think Craigslist (renting apartments, finding jobs, creating events), eBay (selling tickets, cars, shoes), and Reddit (chat for communities around anything).